In the digital age you stumble on concepts analog in their nature.

 What’s most important in this script is handling the communication without blocking the main

-thread.
-That has been achieved with the
+Blender thread.
+That has been achieved with the ModalOperator class.
+By pressing K key on your

-keyboard you can change between
+keyboard you can change between RGB and HSV modes.

 intred_raw=0;intgreen_raw=0;intblue_raw=0;charbuf[64];typedefstruct_State_t{intred;intgreen;intblue;}State_t;State_tcurrent;State_tprevious;#define SAMPLES_COUNT 3